meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot.md

 # :x pew
 Pew - the blind man.
 Gives the Captain a black spot and a stroke.
 # :x maptaking
 When they take the map?
 When he has to hand what he got from flint over?
-It would make sence, and is just after Hawkins and co take the map.
+It would make sense, and is just after Hawkins and co take the map.